USNC TAG for IEC TC 113

 opportunity to introduce or contribute to new work proposals

-Membership is open to all U.S. stakeholders in nano-electrotechnology, but requires application
+Membership is open to all U.S. parties working in nano-electrotechnology, but requires application

-through the TAG Secretary and Technical Advisor, approval by the TAG voting membership, and payment of an annual TAG participation fee assessed by the USNC, currently $310.00, which must be paid before membership can be active.
+through the TAG Secretary and Technical Advisor, approval by the TAG voting membership, and payment of an annual TAG participation fee assessed by the USNC, currently $310.00, which must be paid before membership is activated.

 Contact us to join or for questions.
 Complete and send to us a